(Note: this is a summary only; the full document is available below for download.)

 - Any use of an orphan work will be non-exclusive and will seek to provide clear and adequate attribution of the rights owner, if known.

-- Any restitutions against the use of a previously orphaned work, should take into account the creative efforts and investment made in good faith by the user of the work; and,
+- If the copyright owner appears at a later date, restitutions may be provided in appropriate circumstances, however, these will take into account the creative efforts and investment made in good faith by the user of the work.

-Standards for a reasonable search
+Standards for a reasonably diligent search

 In practice, a reasonable search will involve a continuum of effort ranging from minimal through to an extensive or extraordinary search.
 On this continuum, a greater level of resources and professional expertise will be required to locate the copyright holder of recent and/or works created by professionals as these searches have a higher likelihood of success.
 Prominent use of a work or a use that would be difficult to rescind or take down will also require greater search efforts.

 Quantifying the search effort will be dependent, but not limited to, criteria such as: